Fold (geology)

-In structural geology, a fold is a stack of originally planar surfaces, such as sedimentary strata, that are bent or curved during permanent deformation.
+In structural geology, a fold is a stack of originally planar surfaces, such as sedimentary strata, that are bent or curved ("folded") during permanent deformation.
 Folds in rocks vary in size from microscopic crinkles to mountain-sized folds.
 They occur as single isolated folds or in periodic sets (known as fold trains).
 Synsedimentary folds are those formed during sedimentary deposition.

 Folds form under varied conditions of stress, pore pressure, and temperature gradient, as evidenced by their presence in soft sediments, the full spectrum of metamorphic rocks, and even as primary flow structures in some igneous rocks.
 A set of folds distributed on a regional scale constitutes a fold belt, a common feature of orogenic zones.
 Folds are commonly formed by shortening of existing layers, but may also be formed as a result of displacement on a non-planar fault (fault bend fold), at the tip of a propagating fault (fault propagation fold), by differential compaction or due to the effects of a high-level igneous intrusion e.g. above a laccolith.

 Fold terminology

 The fold hinge is the line joining points of maximum curvature on a folded surface.
 This line may be either straight or curved.
 The term hinge line has also been used for this feature.

 A fold surface seen perpendicular to its shortening direction can be divided into hinge and limb portions; the limbs are the flanks of the fold, and the limbs converge at the hinge zone.
 Within the hinge zone lies the hinge point, which is the point of minimum radius of curvature (maximum curvature) of the fold.
 The crest of the fold represents the highest point of the fold surface whereas the trough is the lowest point.
 The inflection point of a fold is the point on a limb at which the concavity reverses; on regular folds, this is the midpoint of the limb.

 The axial surface is defined as a plane connecting all the hinge lines of stacked folded surfaces.
 If the axial surface is planar, it is called an axial plane and can be described in terms of strike and dip.

 Folds can have a fold axis.
-A fold axis “is the closest approximation to a straight line that when moved parallel to itself, generates the form of the fold.”
+A fold axis "is the closest approximation to a straight line that when moved parallel to itself, generates the form of the fold".
 (Ramsay 1967).
 A fold that can be generated by a fold axis is called a cylindrical fold.
 This term has been broadened to include near-cylindrical folds.
 Often, the fold axis is the same as the hinge line.